java licensing

 With the new employee licensing model, you do not need to count processors.
 Licensing is based solely on the number of employees defined by the new metric.

-Can I run Java on VMWare with an employee subscription?
+Can I run Java on VMware with an employee subscription?

 Yes, you can run Java on VMware with an employee subscription without counting the number of processors, provided you stay within the cap of 50,000 processors specified in the licensing terms.